 - Texas drivers must carry liability insurance.

-If you’re still confused and dealing with the aftermath of a car wreck, a car accident attorney can make all the difference.
+If you’re still confused and dealing with the aftermath of a car wreck, an auto accident attorney can make all the difference.

-No matter what type of accident you were in, we’re here to help.
+No matter what type of accident you were in, an experienced Houston car accident attorney at our firm is here to help.
 With decades of experience in a variety of practice areas here in Houston, we’ve got the skills and resources you need to make a full recovery.